treeverse/lakeFS-hooks/README.md

 #### Basic File Schema Validator

-This webhook Parquet and ORC files to ensure they don't contain a black list of column names (or name prefixes).
+This webhook reads new Parquet and ORC files to ensure they don't contain a block list of column names (or name prefixes).
 This is useful when we want to avoid accidental PII exposure.

 Example usage as a pre-merge hook in lakeFS: